22 Best Brunch Spots in Philadelphia

 The Love offers a take on New American cuisine in its prime people watching spot right off Rittenhouse Square.
 Light and airy with white brick interior and inviting chalets outside, the restaurant is modern and comfortable.

 We’ve never had anything at The Love that we didn’t love.
-The menu is full of delicious pastries like lemon lavender scones, fresh salads, and hearty options like shrimp and grits and a turkey avocado melt topped with a fried egg.
-With drinks like a prickly pear margarita (also available in a non-alcoholic version) and a grapefruit and elderflower Champagne cocktail, it’s the perfect place for a lazy brunch.
+The menu is full of delicious pastries like lemon lavender scones, fresh salads, and hearty options like a turkey avocado melt topped with a fried egg.
+The shrimp and grits, which are served with a shellfish sauce that delivers a tremendous depth of flavor, is also a winner.
+With drinks like a prickly pear margarita (also available in a non-alcoholic version) and a grapefruit and elderflower Champagne cocktail, it’s a sublime place for a lazy brunch.

 K’Far

 An Israeli bakery and café, K’Far is one of the most welcoming places for brunch or breakfast in the city any day of the week.
-Whether you’re looking for a chocolate babka, a potato boreka, or a Jerusalem bagel piled high with egg and cheese, there’s lots to choose from here.
+Whether you’re looking for a potato boreka, a decadent marzipan challah danish, or a Jerusalem bagel piled high with egg and cheese, there’s lots to choose from.
+We’re partial to the chocolate babka but have never had a poor pick here.

 Spice Finch

-Known for its small plates and packed with lots of fresh vegetable dishes, Spice Finch is a fabulous Mediterranean restaurant in Rittenhouse.
+Known for its small plates and packed with lots of fresh vegetable dishes, Spice Finch is a fabulous Mediterranean restaurant in Rittenhouse located inside The Warwick Hotel.

 The brunch menu features avocado toast with an “egg in the hole” and harissa tomatoes and a breakfast flatbread with bacon, egg, cheese, harissa, and spiced potato hash.
 Much of the regular menu is also available with standouts like the baked cheese with tomatoes and lamb merguez sausage with tomato chutney.